Jorgeluismunoz/Jorge/README.md

-Myname is Jorge, I currently enrolled in computer software development and this is my third quarter.
-I like the graphic design and I'd like to learn how create websites, games, and applications.
-This is a wireframe that show an idea of how the web side will be structured.
+I currently enrolled computer and software development; this is my fifth quarter.
+I am a proactive person who likes challenges.
+I do activities that I like what makes me a dedicated, responsible and committed person.
+I'd like to learn more about development websites, games, and applications.